7 Magical Things to Do in Abisko This Winter (2023 Update)

 Book your Northern lights photography tour here!

-If budget is a concern, I recommend this similar Northern lights chasing tour which lasts for 4 hours and takes you to various places where you can get stellar compositions for your photos.
+However, since this tour comes with a lot of inclusions, it does come at a steeper cost.
+If budget is a concern, I recommend this similar Northern lights chasing tour which lasts for 3.5 hours and takes you to various places where you can get stellar compositions for your photos.

 Book your budget Abisko Northern lights tour here!

-Go dog sledding and cuddle some husky pups
+Go dog sledding and cuddle some husky pups.

 Allison standing on a dog sled with two light brown huskies in the front and two dark brown or black huskies in the back, with Swedish winter landscape behind her.